 5.0 ABOUT THIS WEBSITE’S SERVER

-Our website is hosted on a server that is hosted by Godaddy.
+Our website is hosted on a server that is managed by Godaddy.

 6.0 OUR THIRD PARTY DATA PROCESSORS